 And I remember that night asking you, I'd given it a lot of thought, and I thought, you know, I'm beginning to dabble here where perhaps I don't know what the hell I'm doing.

-And even though it seems like we're doing a good thing, I recall a wish for rain in Texas where there was no forecast of rain and then one, it really came after our experiment and it flooded.
+And even though it seems like we're doing a good thing, I recall a wish for rain in Texas where there was no forecast of rain, and then it really came after our experiment, and it flooded.

-So, that set me thinking and people started, of course, emailing me saying, come on Art, move a hurricane, move a typhoon.
+And people started, of course, emailing me saying, come on, Art, move a hurricane, move a typhoon.

 And that set me thinking, I have no idea what I'm doing.

-About half the scientists thought it would set the atmosphere on fire in a chain reaction.
+About half scientists thought it would set the atmosphere on fire and a chain reaction, kill us all.

 I really enjoy experiments, and I may even try another one of these, but they're a little freaky and scary, frankly.